SAP-samples/btp-kyma-multitenant-extension/documentation/deploy/prepare-deployment/README.md

    kubectl config view
    ```

-> Note: The kubeconfig will expire after 8 hours, so that you have to do the previous steps regularly.
+> Note: Make sure that you have installed the Kubernetes OpenID Connect (OIDC) authentication plugin in order to use the command line tool.

 ## Create Namespaces